-The government has implemented the cruise ship casino ban lift in hopes to attract more cruise ship companies to the area.
-Meaning that cruise ships will no longer have to be 12 nautical miles away from the coastline in order to open their casino doors.
+A cruise ship casino ban lift has been implemented by the Western Australian government in hopes to attract more cruise ship companies to the area.
+This means that cruise ships will no longer have to be 12 nautical miles away from the coastline to open their casino doors.

 The Announcement of the Cruise Ship Casino Ban Lift